Cal Raleigh Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.13 team ERA ranks 28th among all league pitching staffs.
+- The Royals have a 5.14 team ERA that ranks 28th across all league pitching staffs.

+- Royals pitchers combine to give up 145 total home runs at a clip of 1.2 per game (to rank 18th in the league).

-- His most recent appearance was on Tuesday against the Boston Red Sox, when the right-hander threw 6 2/3 innings, surrendering three earned runs while giving up five hits.
+- The righty last appeared on Wednesday against the Boston Red Sox, when he threw eight innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.